Are Tracks Worth It? Pros and Cons

 Harder on the Driveline and Undercarriage

-Undoubtedly, tracks put more strain on the driveline and undercarriage components such as bushings, bearings, and cv joints.
+Trucks put more strain on the driveline and undercarriage components such as bushings, bearings, and CV joints.
 They also stress the CVT transmission belt more, increasing the risk of premature belt wear and belt slippage.

 Not only does this cause more wear, but it also increases the risk of breakdowns if you drive carelessly, especially in rocky and technically challenging terrains.